jimmymorales/algorithms/README.md

 You can find the descriptions of the problems in the book.

 The solutions to the problems try to be idiomatic Kotlin and some of them have alternative solutions written.
 Feel free to raise an issue for any comment or advice you have, it will be highly appreciate it.
+Tests for some of the solutions can be found in [src/test/kotlin](src/test/kotlin).

 ## Problems
 1. [Arrays and Strings](src/main/kotlin/arrays_strings)